Million Dollar Business Plan: Jai Coaches Chayse on a Road Trip

 What Creates Life Success?

-Quote about outdated education systems
+Quote reflecting on traditional education systems

 How Green School Bali Teaches Children

-Green School Bali students learning in class
+Green School Bali students learning through themes and real-world inquiry

 Green School Bali students learning through themes and real-world inquiry.

-Every day, the children are engaged in practical lessons that challenge the Big Four: physical, emotional, intellectual and interpersonal learning.
+Every day, children were challenged across what Alan described as the Big Four: physical, emotional, intellectual and interpersonal learning.

-• Physical: Go and experience waves by surfing.
+• Physical: experiencing waves by surfing.

-Authentic Learning Beyond the Classroom
+Learning Beyond the Classroom

 • environmental education